j-davies-astro/eagle-guide/working_with_catalogues.md

 while True:

     try:
-        # Use h5py to load in the file
+        # Use h5py to initialise the catalogue file
         with h5.File(subfindfile+str(file_ind)+'.hdf5', 'r') as f:

             # h5py lets you access the contents like a dictionary.
 Load in the '/FOF/Group_M_Crit200' dataset